Motor speech disorders

 Motor speech disorders are a class of speech disorders that disturb the body's natural ability to speak due to neurologic impairments.
+Altogether, motor speech disorders are a group of speech output dysfunctions due to neurological complications.
 These neurologic impairments make it difficult for individuals with motor speech disorders to plan, program, control, coordinate, and execute speech productions.
 Disturbances to the individual's natural ability to speak vary in their etiology based on the integrity and integration of cognitive, neuromuscular, and musculoskeletal activities.
 Speaking is an act dependent on thought and timed execution of airflow and oral motor / oral placement of the lips, tongue, and jaw that can be disrupted by weakness in oral musculature (dysarthria) or an inability to execute the motor movements needed for specific speech sound production (apraxia of speech or developmental verbal dyspraxia).
 Such deficits can be related to pathology of the nervous system (central and /or peripheral systems involved in motor planning) that affect the timing of respiration, phonation, prosody, and articulation in isolation or in conjunction.

+Causes

+The overarching cause of motor speech disorders is due to neurological dysfunction.
+Lesions in a cranial nerve might be a factor.
+Stroke, head injuries, neoplasms, degenerative disorders, are examples of what might drive the onset of one of the motor speech disorders.
+Malfunctioning of neural transmission to the muscles leads to the inability to use certain vocal or facial muscles appropriately.